jzucadi/Sit-Rep/README.md

 - macOS 13.0 or later
 - Xcode 15.0 or later
-- A valid Apple Developer account (for code signing)
+- **No paid Apple Developer account needed to build and run locally** — a free Apple ID (or ad-hoc signing) is enough.
+A paid Developer Program membership is only required to notarize the app for distribution to other machines.

 ### Steps